Maintaining and improving animal welfare

 All pet accessories sold in our stores, such as collars or bowls, undergo rigorous testing to ensure that they are safe and comfortable for the animal.
 Instructions for use are clearly stated on the label.

-We do not sell exotic species (such as crocodile, ostrich, kangaroo) anywhere in our Group Business and use The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) to define exotic.
+We do not sell exotic species (such as crocodile, ostrich, kangaroo) in any of our businesses or geographies and use The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) to define exotic.